Happy Fall! Our 2025 collection season is now complete.

 Please tell your friends and family about our service!

-Bug us again next year when you find those active nests!
+And bug us again next year when you find those active nests!

 Learn more about the insects we collect.